Dynamical Systems Lab

 - August 2019: DSL is established.
 We are looking for undergraduate and graduate students to join the lab.

-- Conference May 19-23, 2019: SIAM Conference on Applications of Dynamical Systems, Snowbird, Utah Presented a talk on MFG based flocking models and their stability analysis.
+- May 2019: Conference SIAM Conference on Applications of Dynamical Systems, Snowbird, Utah.
+Presented a talk on MFG based flocking models and their stability analysis.